 Hormone replacement therapy may not be the best way to combat your low estrogen, but there are natural ways you can help stimulate estrogen production, whether you are pre-, post-, or mid-menopause.

 How to Increase Estrogen Naturally

-Not only can you eat keto foods that have estrogen in them already, but the ketogenic lifestyle helps combat the areas that estrogen typically helps regulate.
+Not only can you eat keto foods that have estrogen in them already, but the ketogenic lifestyle helps combat the issues that estrogen typically helps regulate.

 Eat More of These Foods

 There are 4 main keto foods that are especially helpful for women.
-The foods listed below can directly affect your hormone level balance and help combat the negative metabolic symptoms of Menopause.
+The foods listed below can directly affect your hormone balance and help combat the negative metabolic symptoms of menopause.